 The fair value of RSU and PRSU grants was estimated by reducing the stock price on the date of grant by the present value of the estimated dividends to be paid during the vesting period.
-The
+The estimated dividends are based on Caterpillar's quarterly dividend per share at the time of the grant.

-Please refer to Tables I and II below for additional information on our stock-based awards.
+Please refer to Tables I and II below for additional information on our stock-based compensation awards.